Perspective | Death by suicide among police is a quiet epidemic. It needs to be acknowledged.

 “It is the mission of Blue H.E.L.P. to reduce mental health stigma through education, advocate for benefits for those suffering from post-traumatic stress, acknowledge the service and sacrifice of law enforcement officers we lost to suicide, assist officers in their search for healing, and to bring awareness to suicide and mental health issues,” Blue H.E.L.P.’s mission statement says.

-If you go on their website, the blog is full of devastating posts by widows who said their partners didn’t get the help they needed when they were struggling — and the families were largely abandoned after the suicides.
+If you go on the group’s website, the blog is full of devastating posts by widows who said their partners didn’t get the help they needed when they were struggling — and the families were largely abandoned after the suicides.

 “I want to tell you how a noticeable amount of his colleagues skipped over and glared at me as I stood by my late husband’s casket,” wrote a woman who identified herself as “Badge #1831’s widow.”